H53-OOF/paper/paper.md

 # Title
-The Incompetence of University of Manchester Finance Department
+The Sheer Incompetence of University of Manchester Finance Department

 # Author
 Matt Craddock
+John Smith

 # Intro
 Once upon a time, a young postgraduate student was dismayed to not receieve their stipend payment, despite having completed registration & all required eProg milestones...